· Henri Amiel, Journal

 I think most people would agree that we live in a time of lightning speed changes.
 And with all of the economic uncertainty and the troubling social and political times we are facing in the world things can feel pretty darn scary.
 Throughout my life I have experienced both the bitter and the sweet, the joy and the sorrow, but to Aaliyah Winter and Amirah Faith I say in a resounding voice that despite it all life is, indeed, good!

-Let me share with the two of you my 20 secrets for living an optimum life:
+Let me share with the two of you my 20 secrets for living an optimum life: So, my precious nieces, I have given you my gift; pearls of wisdom with the hope that you will live rich and fulfilling lives.

 1. Strive to always remain optimistic - look on the brighter side of things